 Aspect definition submission

-We seek contributions of aspects definitions and associated annotation guidelines for creating a ground-truth by annotating search-oriented conversations.
-To submit, create a topic in the SCAI Eval Aspect Definition Submission forum (login provided upon registration): this will bring up a template submission that you need to fill in, including the rationale for evaluating this aspect, unit of annotation (is it an aspect of a conversation or of a single turn?), possibility of multiple labels per unit, data attributes required for annotation (see data submission), annotation guidelines, and examples for each label.
+Submit your definition by creating a topic in the forum: this will bring up a template submission that you need to fill in, including the rationale for evaluating this aspect, unit of annotation (is it an aspect of a conversation or of a single turn?), possibility of multiple labels per unit, data attributes required for annotation (see data submission), annotation guidelines, and examples for each label.

 Metric submission